 What should foreigners be aware of in regards to healthcare, if they want to visit or work in your city?

 If you’re chronically ill and you want to work here, you must pass a health test to show you are fit to work.
-You can opt into the health care system here on your own if you wish, but if you have mobility issues, I’d say that Taipei and New Taipei should be crossed off your list.
+If you have mobility issues, I’d say that Taipei and New Taipei should be crossed off your list.
 I’d focus on Kaohsiung, which is surprisingly accessible and a beautiful place to live!